-Due to the global and distributed nature of our operations, we partner with a diverse network of several thousand suppliers globally.
+Due to the global and distributed nature of our operations, we partner with a network of several thousand suppliers globally to promote a resilient and responsible supply chain and mitigate potential operational disruptions.
 These include product/direct and non-product/indirect suppliers, as well as subcontractors, each with their own subcategories as demonstrated in Table 1.
-We rely on approximately 500 key suppliers for our manufacturing supply chain.
+We rely on approximately 450 key suppliers for our manufacturing supply chain.